 A shared custody arrangement was developed in your situation because it is beneficial for both parents to see the child–for the sake of the child.
 Even though you may want to keep your baby to yourself, children often do better when they are exposed to both parents.
 Keep in mind that this arrangement is in your child’s best interests.

 Sharing custody with your child can be hard, but it is doable.
 One of the most important steps in helping your child adjust is creating a plan that works for both parents to start with.
-Haas Tharrington, P.A. can help.
+Haas & Associates, P.A. can help.
 We offer discounted consultation services to get you started.
 Call (919) 783-9669 for more information.